soltune/retroboy/README.md

 ## Introduction

 Retro Boy is a cycle-accurate Game Boy emulator written in Rust.
 It uses `wasm-pack` to translate the Rust code into WebAssembly so it can be played on the web.
-The web frontend then uses Web Audio API and HTML Canvas for rendering audio and graphics.
+The web frontend then uses Web Audio API and HTML Canvas for audio and graphics.
 It also leverages the browser's local storage to persist cartridge RAM data for battery-backed MBC cartridges.

 ## Features